Marfa Rabkova

 Marfa Alyaksandraŭna Rabkova (Марыя Аляксандраўна Рабкова; born 6 January 1995) is a Belarusian human rights activist who works for the Viasna Human Rights Centre.
 In 2020 she was arrested by the Belarusian authorities for her activism and sent to the pre-trial prison SIZO No. 1.
-She remains in prison for her advocacy efforts.
+She was released on March 19, 2026 following the lifting of some sanctions on Belarus by the United States.

 Biography

 Marfa (Maria) Rabkova was born in 1995.
 She attended the Belarusian State Pedagogical University but was forced to withdraw after being detained during a march near a university building.
 She then enrolled at the A. Kuleshov Mogilev State University but claimed that she was unable to complete her studies and find a job due to pressure from the authorities.
 In 2017, she entered the European Humanities University in Vilnius, Lithuania.
 In 2019, she became a manager of the volunteers' network of Viasna Human Rights Centre in Belarus.

 In 2020, Rabkova volunteered with the Viasna Human Rights Centre as a coordinator over the course of the 2020 Belarusian presidential election.
 During this election, Alyaksandr Lukashenka falsified the election results in order to gain a sixth term.
 This fraud prompted a pro-democracy movement across Belarus.
 At the start of the mass protests, she began to document evidence of torture and abuse by the Belarusian authorities.
 Rabkova's role in this movement included gathering testimonies from protesters who were subjected to violence by security forces.
 She worked tirelessly to collect visual evidence, including photographs and videos, that would later be used in international advocacy for human rights in Belarus.
 Her work was critical in drawing attention to the government's brutality during this period, and she played a key role in coordinating with international organizations to ensure these abuses were widely known.

 She was detained on September 17, 2020, by members of the Belarusian Ministry of Internal Affairs, specifically from the Main Department for Combating Organized Crime and Corruption unit.
 Rabkova is one of five Human Rights Centre Viasna members that are currently imprisoned.
 In 2021, three other members of the Human Rights Centre Viasna were detained on charges similar to Rabkova's: Ales Bialiatski, Valiantsin Stefanovic, and Uldazimir Labkovich.
 These detainees show an ongoing problem in Belarus where activists who speak out are severely punished by the government.
 On September 19, 2021, Rabkova was transferred to SIZO No. 1 in Minsk.